-This form of therapy requires ultra-pure fluids.
+This form of treatment requires ultra-pure fluids.
 This means that you may need to make changes to the plumbing in your home to provide the water quality this needs.
-You will need to speak to your healthcare provider about water requirements and they will organize this for you.
+You will need to speak to your healthcare provider about water requirements and they will organise this for you.

 Your Role Is Critical in Caregiving

-Home hemodialysis can be done several times a week for 3 to 8 hours at a time and typically cannot be done alone.
+Home haemodialysis (home HD) can be done several times a week for 3 to 8 hours at a time and typically cannot be done alone.
 This means a large commitment from you as you may need to be there to assist each and every time, depending on the hospitals policy.
 Consider creating a schedule together, so that both your needs are met.

-The use of needles is required when undergoing home hemodialysis.
+The use of needles is required when undergoing home haemodialysis (home HD).
 The healthcare team, your loved one, and you will agree on a training plan to determine the best process of how to needle for therapy, and how to manage this in your home.

 Settling into a New Routine

-It is important that you take notice of the details of what is happening in the life of the person you care for so you can support them in discussions with their doctor.
-Such as;
+It's important that you take notice of the details of what is happening in the life of the person you care for so you can support them in discussions with their doctor.
+Such as:

 - Other symptoms such as cold or flu